 ISSUES

 ENVIRONMENT

-Cotton crops are a source of pollution through the use of pesticides and fertilizers that have harmful repercussions on human health and on the environment.
-The natural housing change for the cotton culture may involve a biodiversity loss.
-Cotton crops are very water intensive.
+fertilizers that environment. • The natural h biodiversity los re a source of pollution through the use of pesticides and have harmful repercussions on human health and on the nousing change for the cotton culture may involve a ss. re very water intensive .

 ETHICS

-the prohibition of forced labour and child labour in is a major issue of the cotton supply chain.
+• the prohibition of forced labour and child labour in is a major issue of the cotton supply chain.

-WeCare REQUIREMEN ITS
+WeCare REQUIREME NTS

-water consumption in cotton and organic c on the entire supply the cotton does not c uce the overexploitation of natural resources as well as in irrigation, the WeCare programme incorporates recycled cotton which has social and environmental requirements chain.
-Furthermore, we ask our suppliers to ensure that come from "high-risk countries " that violate human rights Cotton Pledge Against Forced Labor: Uzbekistan et
+water consumption i cotton and organic of on the entire supply the cotton does not of uce the overexploitation of natural resources as well as n irrigation, the WeCare programme incorporates recycled cotton which has social and environmental requirements chain.
+Furthermore, we ask our suppliers to ensure that come from "high-risk countries " that violate human rights ton Pledge Against Forced Labor.

 EVIDENCE

-Global Recycled Standard Recycled Cotton certified Global Recycled Standard (GRS) 1 .
+Global Recycled Standard Recycled Cotton certified Global Recycled Standard (GRS) .

-1 Post-consumer recycled fibers are preferred to recycled pre-consumer fibers.
+&lt;sup>2 Post-consumer recycled fibers are preferred to recycled pre-consumer fibers.

-RECTCLED TO THE Recycled Cotton certified Recycled Claim Standard (RCS) OF THAT LE STANDA Organic Cotton certified Global Textile Organic Standard (GOTS).
-BIRGHT STAND Organic Cotton certified Organic Content Standard (OCS).
+REAL FORMATION Recycled Cotton certified Recycled Claim Standard (RCS) ON THAL OR GYZ CO Organic Cotton certified Global Textile Organic Standard (GOTS).
+BRGANIC TOC BRGANIC TOC BRGANI Organic Cotton certified Organic Content Standard ( OCS). regenagri Regenerative Cotton certified Regenagri.